LLM-Integrity-Guard/JailMine/README.md

 ## Usage

 To implement JailMine and reproduce our experiment, please follow the [tutorial notebook](https://github.com/LLM-Integrity-Guard/JailMine/blob/main/Tutorial.ipynb).
+For each example, JailMine will run for about 10 minutes until the result is given.
 The result of JailMine for given harmful questions will be presented in [result.csv](https://github.com/LLM-Integrity-Guard/JailMine/blob/main/result.csv).